RCUB-Official/Valuate/README.md

 2. Implement report-view page instead of the mock one - use caching if it is too slow and use feedback received event to invalidate the cache.
 3. Implement an attribute field management page.
 4. Enforce additional anti-spam measures, e.g if site has anti-spam flag enabled, do not accept feedback unless the was a request for JavaScript from the same IP, some time ago...

+### Credits
+Up to 2022 Valuate was developed and hosted by [Vasilije Rajovic](https://github.com/RestlessDevil) on behalf of RCUB.